sophgo/tpu-mlir/docs/developer_manual/source_en/05_frontend.rst

 Main Work
 ----------------
-The front-end is mainly responsible for transforming the original model into a Top (chip-independent) mlir model (without the Canonicalize part, so the generated file is named "\*_origin.mlir").
+The front-end is mainly responsible for transforming the original model into a Top (hardware-independent) mlir model (without the Canonicalize part, so the generated file is named "\*_origin.mlir").
 This process creates and adds the corresponding operators (Op) based on the original model and the input arguments when running model_transform.py.
 The transformed model and weights will be saved in mlir and npz file respectively.

 Workflow
 ----------------